-Mexico is a Spanish-speaking country; embrace and respect your new home, its people and the culture.
+Mexico is a Spanish-speaking country; why not embrace and respect your new home, its people and the culture?

 You will understand what is going on around you.
 This makes daily life less stressful, and more comfortable.